 The holiday season is the perfect time for security upgrades.
 Doors can easily be broken into if the lock is weak.
 Sometimes, all a burglar has to use is a credit card to open a door.
 If your entry doors don’t have deadbolts, now is the time to invest in them.

-It’s important to note that the lock is only as strong as the door, so if the area around the lock is wooden or decaying, it’s vulnerable.
-Install door reinforcement plates to make your doors more secure and deadbolts more effective.
+It’s important to note that the lock is only as strong as the door, so if the area around it is wooden or decaying, it’s vulnerable.
+Install door reinforcement plates to make your entries more secure and deadbolts more effective.

 Aboutof break-ins occur through ground-floor windows.
 Install sash pins for additional security.
-If you install a home security system, consider adding alarms to your windows as well.
+Consider adding alarms to your windows if you install a home security system.

 Stop All Mail and Package Deliveries